manfredspitze/intro-vs-code-starter/instructions.md

 In the `main.py` file in this repo (repository), click the editing pencil and add the two lines of Python code shown under *(P)redict* to your Python file.

+I will show you how to download and run your `main.py` file during another lesson.

 ### (I)nvestigate